-- Intel Xeon Processor X7560-based Dell PowerEdge R910 server running in a dual-socket configuration - AMD Opteron processor Model 6174-based HP ProLiant DL385 G7 server
+- Intel Xeon Processor X7560-based Dell PowerEdge R910 server - AMD Opteron processor Model 6174-based HP ProLiant DL585 G7 server

 The goal was to determine which server provides better performance running an SAP ERP workload that simulates a customer order scenario in a two-tier configuration, with the database software and SAP ERP layers residing on the same server.
 In this scenario, we modeled two of the main tasks that an ERP system carries out: sales functionality and order distribution.
 The capability to process more orders in a limited time window is preferable, and we measure this capability in workload operations per hour.
 We installed Microsoft Windows Server 2008 Enterprise Edition, Microsoft SQL Server 2008 Enterprise Edition, an SAP ERP 6.0 central system, and multiple SAP ERP 6.0 dialog instances on each server.
 For each server, our goal was to achieve as much above 90 percent CPU utilization as possible, while still maintaining an acceptable response time, between 0.8 and 1 second.
-We configured one SAP central system and 11 SAP dialog instances on each system, and adjusted CPU affinity on each platform to provide optimal throughput and response time.
+We configured differing numbers of SAP dialog instances on each system, and adjusted CPU affinity on each platform to provide optimal throughput and response time.

-We then estimated costs for a hypothetical enterprise planning to purchase either Dell PowerEdge R910 servers or a performance-equivalent configuration of HP ProLiant DL385 G7 servers, using the performance test results to define the two configurations.
+We then estimated costs for a hypothetical enterprise planning to purchase either Dell PowerEdge R910 servers or a performance-equivalent configuration of HP ProLiant DL585 G7 servers, using the performance test results to define the two configurations.